huwb/jitternator/README.md

 If you find yourself investigating jitter issues, dig in for the long haul, and persevere.
 If jitter is occurring, there will be a good reason!
 The gameplay may break down at low/unsteady FPS, but there should *never* be visible jitter!

-I have also added an experimental implementation of attaching timestamps to data to enforce consistency and detect timing issues at runtime.
+I have also added an experimental implementation of attaching timestamps to data to enforce consistency and detect timing issues at runtime, discussed in the last section.

 ## Preparation